rocketmay/hashgraph-bootstrap/README.md

 Clone this repository into a folder using git

-Then run the following commands, just using the defaults in npm init is fine:
+Then run the following commands, which will install the dependencies for the hashgraph SDK.
+Just using the defaults in npm init is fine:
 ```
 npm init
 npm install --save @hashgraph/sdk